 The Razer Basilisk V2 is wired-only and can't be used wirelessly.
 However, check out the Razer Basilisk Ultimate if you want this mouse in a wireless design.

 Like most newer Razer mice, the Razer Basilisk V2 features the newest Razer cable, which is very lightweight and flexible.
-It's a noticeable improvement over the first Razer Basilisk's cable.
+It's a noticeable improvement over the cable used on the first Razer Basilisk and the Razer Basilisk Essential.

 The wired click latency is very low.
 It feels responsive and people likely won't notice any delay.